theelous3/-Hujopps_posting/README.md

 # -Hujopps_posting
-A repo dedicated to the topic of /u/Hujopps posting
+A repo dedicated to the topic of /u/Hujopps posting.